Boost Activation Rates and Unlock Higher Retention with These 5 Tactics

 🎬 Webinar Recording: 6 Ways to Collect and Apply User Feedback to Improve Your Product

-You can consistently activate customers by optimizing your onboarding flows for greater user success.
+You can consistently activate customers by optimizing your onboarding flows using the right customer onboarding tools for greater user success.

 The onboarding sequence is the ideal time to show new users exactly what your app can do for them and the outcomes they can create.
 Use this opportunity to make a strong impression on your users by targeting their exact pain points.